Skip to main content

 Adipokines and Central Hypothalamic Regulation

 Adipose tissue functions as an endocrine organ, secreting a host of signaling molecules called adipokines.
-Two of the most important in the context of are leptin and adiponectin.
+Two of the most important in the context of hormonal health are leptin and adiponectin.
 Leptin signals satiety and energy sufficiency to the hypothalamus, and its presence is permissive for the pulsatile release of Gonadotropin-Releasing Hormone (GnRH), the master regulator of the HPG axis.

 In obesity, a state of leptin resistance often develops.
 The brain becomes insensitive to the high levels of leptin, interpreting the state as one of starvation despite ample energy stores.
 This perceived energy deficit leads to a downregulation of GnRH release, causing secondary hypogonadism.